SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 ### Sound Quality

 Because of the problems explained above, I would consider the quality as basically acceptable, but far from decent.
-First of all, I just failed to find sufficient number of good samples.
+First of all, I just failed to find a sufficient number of good samples.
 I would gladly try to use any data or advice.
 Perhaps sample-free synthesis of sounds from scratch.
-Perhaps sample-free synthesis of sounds from scratch based on [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) would be more suitable.
+Perhaps the sample-free synthesis of sounds from scratch based on [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) would be more suitable.

 ### Scalable Vector Graphics

 The on-screen keyboards of the Mictotonal Fabric applications use Scalable Vector Graphics based on embedded `<svg>` [elements](https://developer.mozilla.org/en-US/docs/Web/API/SVGGElement).
-The applications use two methods of the keyboard initialization.
+The applications use two methods of keyboard initialization.

-The first method is based on visual development of the keyboard.
-The entire keyboard is prepared using some vector graphics editor.
+The first method is based on the visual development of the keyboard.
+The entire keyboard is prepared using some kind of vector graphics editor.
 I use and recommend open-source [InkScape](https://en.wikipedia.org/wiki/Inkscape).
 In the code, the keyboard is initialized based on pre-created SVG elements.

 The second method is the programmatic population of the empty or dynamically created `<svg>` element.